zacbre/CustomEnvironmentConfig/README.md

 }
 ```

-If you want to ignore parsing certain properties in a class, you can use [IgnoreConfigItem]:
+If you want to ignore parsing certain properties in a class, you can use [ConfigurationItem(Ignore = true)]:
 ```c#
 public class MyConfiguration
 {